joekir/selinuxuser.land-3/docs/foundational-concepts/mac-vs-dac.md

 ---
 sidebar_position: 2
 title: MAC vs DAC
-description: Mandatory Access Control vs Discretionary Access Control
+description: Mandatory Access Control vs Discretionary Access Control.
 ---

 _A fundamental concept in most LSMs is that they usually use Mandatory Access Control.